tarof429/recmd-cli/README.md

 ## Configuration

 recmd-cli stores commands in $HOME/.cmd_history.json.
+Use recmd-cli init to create it.

 ## Usage